 We encourage each writer to focus on a historical topic that excites you.
 Strong writing is often conveyed by those who are most passionate about the stories they are telling.
 Those driven by research are welcome to share ideas centered on new historical findings or upcoming anniversaries concerning Old West icons, events and places.
 For those who believe a “picture is worth a thousand words,” we also seek out photo essays that bring the frontier to life through spectacular historical images.

 Whatever story you write for us, remember to do more than describe what happened.
 Like Nora Ephron said, “Who, what, where, why means nothing if you don’t know what the point is.”
 Dwell on what your slice of frontier history says about life, the world, and the times we live in.
 Paint that picture for us, and our readers will be ready to step into your world.

 True West seeks to establish long-term relationships with writers who conduct excellent research, provide a fresh look at an old subject, write well, hit deadlines and provide manuscripts at the assigned word length (generally no more than 1,500 words, for features).
 Such writers tend to get repeat assignments.

 We accept article proposals and manuscripts via mail (no e-mail).
 Materials should be sent to:

 Editor Meghan Saar

 P.O.
 Box 8008

 Cave Creek, AZ 85327

-Please note: Any material sent to Executive Editor Bob Boze Bell, whether via e-mail or mail, will not receive a response.
-Material must be sent to the Editor.
+Please note: Any materials sent to Executive Editor Bob Boze Bell, whether via e-mail or mail, will not receive a response.
+Materials must be sent to the appropriate editor.
 Please click on the below links for specific details.